 Twelve day trek from Karlale to Tasiilaq fjord

-Meeting of participants at Reykjavík Airport (Kulusuk airport for those that have bought their own flights).
-Flight to Kulusuk and landing at 10:30 AM local time.
+Flight to Kulusuk from Keflavik Airport at 11.30 and landing at 11:15 AM local time.
+Meeting of participants at Kulusuk airport.
 Visit of Kulusuk and walk to a nearby viewpoint.
-Free time in the afternoon while the guide prepares the coming days.
-Night in a hut style accommodation in Kulusuk.
+Free time in the afternoon while the guide prepares for the coming days.
+Night in a hut-style accommodation in Kulusuk.
 Possibility to visit a small local museum in the afternoon.

 We follow the coastline as we enter the Ikatek strait.
 At times we have to avoid steep parts by walking higher on the slope, until we arrive to a tiny inlet with a creek.
 We then follow the coast, which at this time is less steep, until we arrive to a valley that opens up to the west.
 We follow the banks of a big river until we find an old bridge where we cross.
 We have arrived to Ikatek or Bluie East two, former WWII airport and small military base.
 We visit the base that was abandoned almost 75 years ago.
 What they left behind is still visible, including machines, cars, equipment and fuel drums.
 The authorities have plans to clean up the ruins, but until then these strange remains remind us of the role Greenland played in WWII.
 We camp for the night close to the old docs of Ikatek.
 6 to 7 hrs. walk.